Chang Yung-fa: Biography

-Chang was married twice, first to Lin Chin-chih, with whom he had four children. are First daughter:Chang Shu-hua(Died), First son:Chang Kuo-hua, Second son:Chang Kuo-ming and Third son:Chang Kuo-cheng.
-His second wife Lee Yu-mei bore him one son-aviation executive Chang Kuo-wei.
+Chang was married twice, first to Lin Chin-chih, with whom he had four children.
+He has a daughter, Chang Shu-hua (deceased), as well as three sons, Chang Kuo-hua, Chang Kuo-ming and Chang Kuo-cheng.
+His second wife Lee Yu-mei bore him one son - Chang Kuo-wei, the founder of Starlux Airlines.
 On 20 January 2016, Chang died at the age of 88.